andywillcock/find-political-donors/README.md

 #### medianvals_by_date.py

 The approach for medianvals_by_date was similar to medianvals_by_zip.
 After extracting and processing the data I used a similarly structure dictionary: {cmte_id:{transaction_date:[donation amounts]}.
-This dictionary is then sorted so that the CMTE_ID's are in alphabetical order and their dates are in chronological order.
-The median value, total number of donations, and total amount of the donations for each cmte_id and date are calculated each time a new row of data is read in.
-One row for each cmte_id and date is written out to the user-specified output file.
+Once all of the data has been entered into the correct CMTE_ID key and TRANSACTION_DATE sub-key the median value, total number of donations, and total amount of the donations are calculated for each unique CMTE_ID/TRANSACTION_DATE combination.
+This information is then put into a numpy array with each row being a unique CMTE_ID/TRANSACTION_DATE combination and the required calculated columns.
+The full array is then sorted alphabetically by CMTE_ID and chronologically by TRANSACTION_DATE.
+The array is then written out to the user specified output file.

 #### Data Storage and Output
 Since the data being read in has both character and numerical data I decided to use a numpy recarray to store the data